tommyconner96/back-end/README.md

 plants data structure:
 { user_id: integer nickname: 'str', species: 'str', h2oFrequency: integer, image: 'str' },

+h2o frequency will be a number representing number of days between plant watering.

 GET to '/:userID/plants' will display that users' plants

+GET to '/:userID/plants/:plantID' will display a specific plant

 POST to '/:userID/plants' will create a new plant for that user (note: as it currently stands, any authenticated user can update anyones plants.
 If I have time I might fix that but it is not required for MVP)